 Energy Saving Tips

 With rising utility costs, we’re all concerned with energy savings.
-There’s quite a few, easy steps you can take as a homeowner to reduce your energy consumption.
+There are quite a few, easy steps you can take as a homeowner to reduce your energy consumption.
 One of the simplest is regular maintenance of your heating and cooling equipment.
-On your own, you can clean or replace filters monthly, clean warm-air registers, baseboard heaters and radiators, and make sure your furnace and air conditioner is not blocked by drapes, furniture or carpets.
+On your own, you can clean or replace filters monthly, clean warm-air registers, baseboard heaters, and radiators, and make sure your furnace and air conditioner are not blocked by drapes, furniture, or carpets.
 Leave the rest to the trained professionals.
-By calling Browns Plumbing for annual maintenance, you’ll keep your system clean, operating more efficiently and lasting longer.
-Not only does serviced equipment utilize less energy, it also runs quieter, safer and provides improved air quality.
+By calling Brown's Plumbing & Heating for annual maintenance, you’ll keep your system clean, operating more efficiently, and lasting longer.
+Not only does serviced equipment utilize less energy, but it also runs quieter, safer and provides improved air quality.

 Most newer heating and cooling systems come with programmable thermostats.
 Programmable thermostats are not only convenient but a great way to conserve energy.
 By adjusting your thermostat seven to ten degrees Fahrenheit from its usual temperature for eight hours a day, you’ll save as much as 10% per year on your utility bill.
 And with a programmable thermostat, it’s simple to adjust your indoor temperature for those times when you’re normally asleep or away from home.